19hours/sg-statutes/Acts/Misuse of Drugs Act.md

 1-Phenyl-2-propanone also known as Phenylacetone

+Phenylacetic acid also known as Benzeneacetic acid or α-Toluic acid

 Piperonal also known as 3,4-(Methylenedioxy)benzaldehyde or Piperonylaldehyde

+Potassium permanganate

 Pseudoephedrine also known as β-Hydroxy-N-methylamphetamine

 Safrole also known as 4-Allyl-1,2-methylenedioxybenzene.

-2. The salts of the substances listed in paragraph 1 whenever the existence of such salts is possible.
+2\.
+The salts of the substances listed in paragraph 1 whenever the existence of such salts is possible.

-[20/98; S404/2000]

 Part II

 1. The following substances:

-Acetic anhydride also known as Acetic oxide

 Acetone also known as 2-Propanone or Dimethyl ketone